devichand579/Instance_seg_teeth/README.md

 - UFBA-425 Dataset used in this study are avaiable at [FigShare](https://figshare.com/articles/dataset/UFBA-425/29827475)

 - 🔥 UFBA-425 Dataset featured in Roboflow100-VL Benchmark for the year of 2025 and referred UFBA-425 as one of the hardest datasets for vision tasks.
-Find the dataset [here](https://universe.roboflow.com/rf100-vl-fsod/ufba-425-asgxh-fsod-djrs) and the [paper](https://media.roboflow.com/rf100vl/rf100vl.pdf).
+Find the [paper](https://media.roboflow.com/rf100vl/rf100vl.pdf) here.

 ## Dataset